by Lynn Byczinski

 Many other cut-flower varieties are either long-day or short-day plants.
 Most sunflower varieties, for example, are long-day species that will grow vegetatively during the short days of spring, then bloom when the days reach a specific length.
 If you want to grow sunflowers in early spring or late fall, when days are short, you need to plant day-length neutral varieties.

 Greenhouse growers use supplemental lighting to get around the day-length requirements of flowers.
 They may turn on lights shortly before sunset to extend the length of the light period.
 Or, they may turn on the lights during the middle of the night for a short period of time, a procedure called night interruption lighting.
 This brings us back to the fact that it's the dark period that's important to plants: The short days of winter have long nights.
 If a grower breaks up those long nights by turning on lights in the middle of the night, some plants will act as though the night is short (and therefore the day is long) and behave just as they would in the middle of summer.
 Many bedding plant and cut-flower greenhouses use night interruption lighting to force flowers to bloom in winter.

 With day length playing such a big role in flower production, it's smart to get acquainted with the day length at your location during each month.
 Get a sunrise/sunset calculator and mark your calendar with the dates when you have 10 hours of daylight, 11 hours, 13 hours, and so on.
-Over time, you will begin to notice correlations between day length and your garden's activity.
+Over time, you will begin to note correlations between day length and flowering plant lifecycles.